nawfal-code/Add-to-Cart-Task/README.md

 # Step 4: Start the development server
 npm run dev
+Open your browser and visit http://localhost:5173/ 🚀

-## 🧰 Tech Used
+🧰 Tech Used

--⚛️ React (Vite) — for fast and modular development
+⚛️ React (Vite) — for fast and modular development

--🎨 Tailwind CSS — for styling and responsive layout
+🎨 Tailwind CSS — for styling and responsive layout

--🔄 useState & useEffect Hooks — for managing data and lifecycle
+🔄 useState & useEffect Hooks — for managing data and lifecycle

--🌍 Fake Store API — for fetching product data
+🌍 Fake Store API — for fetching product data

--🧮 JavaScript (ES6) — for logic and state management
+🧮 JavaScript (ES6) — for logic and state management

--☁️ Netlify — for smooth deployment
+☁️ Netlify — for smooth deployment

-##🧠 What I Learned
+🧠 What I Learned

--How to fetch and render data from an external API using useEffect
+Fetching and rendering data from external APIs using useEffect

--Handling state management for cart items using useState
+Managing cart state effectively using useState

--Creating reusable React components for clean structure
+Creating reusable, modular React components

--Conditional rendering and alert handling for duplicate items
+Handling duplicate product alerts in a clean way

--Designing responsive layouts using Tailwind CSS
+Building responsive UIs with Tailwind CSS

--Building and deploying React apps with Vite on Netlify
+Deploying Vite apps on Netlify

--Debugging and fixing build issues for production environments
+Debugging and optimizing production builds

 👨‍💻 Author
 Mohammed Nawfal
 Frontend Developer | React & Tailwind Enthusiast